ArtifactDB/gypsum-worker/README.md

 This contains a JSON object where each key/value pair describes a linked-from path in the same subdirectory.
 The key is a relative path, to be appended to `{project}/{asset}/{version}/x/y/z/` to obtain the full bucket path of the linked-from file.
-The value is another object that contains the strings `project`, `asset`, `version` and `path`, which collectively specify the link destination.
+The value is another object that contains the strings `project`, `asset`, `version` and `path`, which collectively specify the link destination supplied by the user.
+If the user-supplied destination is itself another link, the object will contain a nested `ancestor` object that specifies the final link destination to the actual file.

 If no link file is present at a particular file prefix, it can be assumed that there are no linked-from files with that prefix.